 Well, with popularity comes endless changes and countless providers, thus stressing the need for you to get acquainted with the mortgage rates, fees and costs.

 That said, you need to have in-depth research on these and also seek professional advice.
 Lucky for you, this comprehensive guide will help you navigate the world of lifetime mortgage interest rates while also allowing you to save on time and money that you would have otherwise spent on consultations.

 Interest Rates & Fees Explained

-Lifetime mortgages are the most popular ways of unlocking tax exempt cash from the value of your estate.
+Lifetime mortgages1 are the most popular ways of unlocking tax exempt cash from the value of your estate.
 Moreover, for many, the fact that you are not obliged to repay the amount borrowed during your lifetime is part of the appeal.

-Nevertheless, there are still costs attached to these lifetime mortgage plans, including initial fee and interest rates – therefore, it’s well worth being in the know about what to expect.
+Nevertheless, there are still costs attached to these lifetime mortgage plans, including initial fee and interest rates2 – therefore, it’s well worth being in the know about what to expect.

 1. Initial Charges

 These are usually dependent on your provider.
 Before you decide on the which you will take, the government recommends that you get advice from an independent financial adviser so that they can professionally talk you through your options.

-Typically, you will have to pay for the advice you get from your equity release adviser, plus other additional costs like the provider’s arrangement or application fee, the solicitor’s fee for conveyance, and property valuation/surveyor pay.
+Typically, you will have to pay for the advice you get from your equity release adviser, plus other additional costs like the provider’s arrangement or application fee, the solicitor’s fee3 for conveyance, and property valuation/surveyor pay.

 Generally, these can cost you about £1,500 to £3,500.
 However, with the right arrangement, you can get a cheaper plan.

 2. The Interest Rates

 In addition to the set-up charge, you’ll also have to consider the interest rates.

 As of 2018, the rates on lifetime mortgage plans were between 5% and 6%.
 However, since the beginning of 2019, it increased to about 7% – and this can be fixed for the life of your loan.